 NOTE: You must have an LTVA pass to use the amenities (dump station, dumpsters, water).

-Here is a link to all of the LTVA areas, including La Posa.
+View the BLM LTVA brochure (PDF) to learn more about all of the LTVA areas, including La Posa.

 You can walk from North La Posa/West La Posa to the RV show!

 Where Can I Buy A La Posa LTVA Pass?